unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Vanish

 Starting at 14th level, you can use the Hide action as a bonus action on your turn.
-Also, you can’t be tracked by nontek means, unless you choose to leave a trail.
+Also, you can't be tracked by nontek means, unless you choose to leave a trail.

 ###  Feral Senses

-At 18th level, you gain preternatural senses that help you fight creatures you can’t see.
-When you attack a creature you can’t see, your inability to see it doesn’t impose disadvantage on your attack rolls against it.
+At 18th level, you gain preternatural senses that help you fight creatures you can't see.
+When you attack a creature you can't see, your inability to see it doesn't impose disadvantage on your attack rolls against it.

-You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn’t hidden from you and you aren’t blinded or deafened.
+You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.

 ###  Foe Slayer